The role of cohomology in quantum computation with magic states: Positive representation of Pauli measurement

-{\em{Proof of Theorem~\ref{M_PosRep}.}} ``Only if'': We assume that a given Wigner function $W$ represents Pauli measurement positively.
+{\em{Proof of Theorem~\ref{M_PosRep}.}} ``Only if'': We assume that a given pair of Wigner function $W$ and effect function $\Theta$ satisfying \hyperlink{OB}{(OB)}, \hyperlink{SW1}{(SW1)}--\hyperlink{SW4}{(SW4)} represents Pauli measurement positively.
 Our first goal is to show that the coefficients $c_a(k)$ may then be expressed in the form